ChetdeJong/CS2-Killfeed-Thing/README.md

 Run start.bat and follow instructions.
 You can select player by steamid, select which frags to include ,select which demos to parse

-It will generate `.csv` file which is formatted with tabs.
+It will generate `.tsv` file which is formatted with tabs.
 Means you can copy paste in to spreadsheet and everything will be in separte cells.

 ## 2) Get frags for killfeed template